PAngayarkanni/my-travel-plans/README.md

 Also, a summary of travel destinations and what it is famous for.

-This is my travel diary
+This is my personal travel diary